 The term valence refers to both the affective response (e.g., experiencing bad feelings) and semantic knowledge (e.g., knowing that cancer is bad).
 Humans’ ability to represent valence both affectively and semantically provides a clear advantage: It preserves the evolutionarily functional, immediate role of affect, while at the same time enabling the representation of stimulus value without spending a great deal of resources on full-blown affective response.
 The importance of this distinction in research is well recognized by emotion theories, though disentangling the two is challenging.
 Consequently, with the absence of a clear marker, tasks that are potentially semantic in nature may be interpreted as affective.
 This symposium aims to present the contribution of the distinction between affective and semantic representations of valence to various domains of affective science.
 First, Hillel Aviezer will address the gap between poses, stereotypical facial expressions that are more reflective of semantic knowledge, and real-life facial behavior that is part of the affective response.
 Secondly, Ella Givon and Nachson Meiran will discuss the differences between feelings-focused and semantic-focused self-reports in the context of an evidence accumulation model for generating feelings.
 Thirdly, Michal Kuniecki will present the distinction in the neural domain for the case of visual stimuli.
 Fourthly, Assaf Kron will present work that systematically dissociate affective and semantic representations of valence.
-Lastly, Adam Anderson will integrate these findings in order to discuss a broader perspective of this research question in affective science.

 How do people answer the question “how do you feel?”
 In the present work, participants were given two tasks in each trial.
 They first indicated whether a picture made them feel pleasant (or was supposed to be felt as pleasant, in another group), and then made gender decisions regarding faces.
 Evidence accumulation modeling showed that (a) reporting genuine feeling is qualitatively different from reporting the supposed feeling; (b) reporting one’s feeling is remarkably similar to gender decisions; (c) evidence regarding negative feelings accumulates more quickly than in positive feelings.
 These results support the assumption that when asked, participants report genuine as opposed to supposed feelings and strengthen the analogy between feeling reports and perceptual decisions.